niazangels/course-notes/fastai/README.md

   > ![picture 1](images/3570535328a9ea4bc74e12d7cf4dadc65aa4c4aa36157184b73a3feab7504f29.png)

   > **Historical bias** arises when there is a misalignment between world as it is and the values or objectives to be encoded and propagated in a model.
 It is a normative concern with the state of the world, and exists even given perfect sampling and feature selection.
+  >  - When doctors were shown identical files, they were much less likely to recommend cardiac catheterization (a helpful procedure) to Black patients.
+ >  - When bargaining for a used car, Black people were offered initial prices $700 higher and received far smaller concessions.
+ >  - Responding to apartment rental ads on Craigslist with a Black name elicited fewer responses than with a white name.
+ >  - An all-white jury was 16 percentage points more likely to convict a Black defendant than a white one, but when a jury had one Black member it convicted both at the same rate.

   > **Representation bias** arises while defining and sampling a development population.
 It occurs when the development population under-represents, and subsequently causes worse performance, for some part of the final population.

   > **Measurement bias** arises when choosing and measuring the particular features and labels of interest.
 Features considered to be relevant to the outcome are chosen, but these can be incomplete or contain group- or input-dependent noise.
 In many cases, the choice of a single label to create a classification task may be an oversimplification that more accurately measures the true outcome of interest for certain groups.